ramon-rocha/MonoDevelop.CobraBinding/README.md

 -----------------
 These will require a bit more effort...

-* Handling references to assemblies, packages, and other projects in a solution.
+* Handling references to other projects in a solution.

 * Proper handling for project options and compiler configuration.